marromesc/miRPIPE/README.md

 **5. batch_ggplot_quality.sh**

-Creates the input to generate a boxplot to visualize the quality in the isoMiRs profiles with ggplot package in R.
+Create the input to generate a boxplot to visualize the quality in the isoMiRs profiles with ggplot package in R.

 USAGE: